List of student federations in Pakistan: Current issues

-There are currently three major issues driving the political activist groups in Pakistan.
-These issues are a lack of educational opportunities, jobs, and ideological differences.
+There are currently three major issues driving the political activist groups in Pakistan which are a lack of educational opportunities, jobs and ideological differences.

 Education

 The public education system has three major problems facing it right now.
 First, there is a shortage of teachers and schools within the country.
 Approximately 33% of the children in Pakistan are not attending school, and even the ones who are may not have an actual teacher in the classroom.
 Second, the public education system is outdated by over 30 years.
 The textbooks used in the majority of public schools were written in the 1980s and they tend to lead students to be more susceptible to adaptation to radical forms of Islam.
 Third is the stark difference between the private and public education systems.
 The top ten percent of the country send their children to private schools that speak English, instead of Urdu, and most children coming out of the private education system tend to be dismissive of their Urdu-speaking counterparts.
 This is creating a strong communication and familial rift between the educated population of Pakistan.